Social Media Trends: Which Platforms Should Your Dispensary Be On?

 In terms of where social media users spend their time, the figures shouldn’t be a real surprise:

-• Instagram: With some 1.2 billion MAUs, the photo-sharing platform—which happens to be owned by Facebook—is a must for those able to leverage the power of compelling imagery.
+- Instagram: With some 1.2 billion MAUs, the photo-sharing platform—which happens to be owned by Facebook—is a must for those able to leverage the power of compelling imagery.
 Like Facebook, Instagram bans explicit cannabis-themed content, but there are plenty of opportunities for cannabis brands to share content and expand their reach.

-• TikTok: According to Social Media Today, TikTok is the most downloaded app of 2021.
+- TikTok: According to Social Media Today, TikTok is the most downloaded app of 2021.
 The platform currently boasts some 700 million MAUs; while that’s miles behind industry leader Facebook, you can be sure its lightning-fast growth is on Facebook’s radar.

-• Clubhouse: This newish audio-only platform is a bit of a unicorn.
+- Clubhouse: This newish audio-only platform is a bit of a unicorn.
 Though it only claimed 40 million MAUs as of early 2021, interest in the app is red-hot.
-And while it’s not a traditional “post and share” interface like Instagram or TikTok, Clubhouse does offer some unique upsides to those dispensaries willing to share their knowledge (and score a hard-to-get invite to actually join it).
+And while it’s not a traditional “post and share” interface like Instagram or TikTok, Clubhouse does offer some unique upsides to those dispensaries willing to share their knowledge (and score a hard-to-get invite actually to join it).

 Where to Spend Your Resources

 The list we just shared is far from complete.
-Along with these better-known platforms, there are dozens of others such as WhatsApp, Twitch, Houseparty, and many more.
+Along with these better-known platforms, there are dozens of others, such as WhatsApp, Twitch, Houseparty, and many more.
 It underscores a central (and often ignored) truth about cannabis social media marketing: Each platform is different, and to truly succeed, you need to tailor your content for each one based on its format, its audience, and its tone.

-For one thing, as we pointed out a moment ago, it’s tough for dispensaries to maintain a presence Facebook, the industry leader.
+For one thing, as we pointed out a moment ago, it’s tough for dispensaries to maintain a presence on Facebook, the industry leader.
 But sometimes, positioning yourself where the crowd isn’t can be a winning strategy instead.

 Take the example of Snapchat, which comes in 6th in one ranking of social media popularity (but doesn’t even make the top ten in many others).
 As we’ve reported previously, the perception that it’s an app solely for teens isn’t quite accurate.
 Digital analysts Omnicore state that some 30% of internet users aged 26 - 35 use Snapchat, which is a fairly whopping percentage of the audience dispensaries typically want to reach.